Cabinet card: Dating a cabinet card

 When attempting to determine the date of creation for a cabinet card, clues can be gathered by the details on the card.
 The type of card stock or whether it had right-angled or rounded corners can often help to determine the date of the photograph to as close as five years.
-However, it has to be noted that these dating methods aren't always 100% accurate, since a Victorian photographer may have been using up old card stock, or the cabinet card may have been a re-print made many years after the photo was originally recorded.
+However, these dating methods are not always 100% accurate, since a Victorian photographer may have been using up old card stock, or the cabinet card may have been a re-print made many years after the photo was originally recorded.